GZ-Li/Dissertation-Human-centric-Visual-Manipulation-Understanding-via-LLM/README.md

 ```bash
 python pipeline_main.py
 ```
 But the dataset should be applied [here](https://jeffda.com/edited-media-understanding) and stored in an exclusive folder called "EMU_Dataset".
+Besides, the corresponding images need crawling from the URLs provided in the EMU dataset and stored in an exclusive folder called "Images".
+The environment where it runs should be configured with [BLIP](https://github.com/salesforce/LAVIS).